Chen Han

 Chen Han, officially the Great Han, was a short-lived rebel state that existed in China during the Red Turban Rebellion, in the final phase of the Yuan dynasty.
-It was founded in Jiangxi in 1360 by General Chen Youliang, who had been ruling there since 1357 on behalf of the rebel state of Tianwan, which he overthrew in the same year.
-The state of Han fell in 1364 when Chen Li, the second and last ruler, surrendered to Zhu Yuanzhang's forces.
+It was founded in Jiangxi in 1360 by Chen Youliang, who had been ruling there since 1357 on behalf of the rebel state of Tianwan, which he overthrew in the same year.
+The state of Han fell in 1364 when Chen Youliang's son and successor, Chen Li, surrendered to Zhu Yuanzhang's forces.

 Founding

-In 1357, the state of Tianwan, one of the states formed during the Red Turban Rebellion, was in serious crisis.
-Prime minister Ni Wenjun attempted to assassinate Emperor Xu Shouhui, but was himself killed by his subordinate Chen Youliang.
+In the early 14th century, several rebellions erupted against the Mongol-led Yuan dynasty in central China.
+During the 1330s, opposition to Yuan rule grew stronger as various groups of disaffected people united through shared religious and millenarian beliefs influenced by Manichaeism and Buddhism.
+Known as the Red Turbans, these rebels believed in the coming of the "King of Light" (Mingwang), a messianic figure who would cleanse the world of evil and overthrow the Yuan government.
+In Hubei, the movement was led by Zou Pusheng, a blacksmith; Xu Shouhui, a street vendor; and Peng Yingyu, a peasant who served as its principal ideologue.
+In August 1351, Zou and Xu launched an uprising in eastern Hubei.
+The following month, they established their headquarters at the newly captured city of Qizhou, the prefectural capital, thereby securing control over northeastern Hubei.
+They also founded an independent state known as Tianwan, with Xu enthroned as emperor and Zou serving as grand marshal.
+In 1357, the state of Tianwan was in serious crisis.
+Xu faced an assassination attempt from his prime minister, Ni Wenjun, who was himself killed by his subordinate Chen Youliang.
 Chen then established his own domain in northern Jiangxi.

-In early 1360, he declared himself King of Han with his capital at Jiujiang.
+In early 1360, Chen declared himself King of Han with his capital at Jiujiang.
 He then attacked the Tianwan capital of Hanyang and killed Xu and most of the Tianwan court.
-He subsequently declared himself emperor of the Great Han in June 1360 and occupied most of the Tianwan territories.
-Only in Sichuan did the local governor Ming Yuzhen retain his independence, as King of the Longshu state from 1360, and emperor of the Great Xia from 1362.
+He declared himself emperor of the Great Han in June 1360 and occupied most of the Tianwan territories.
+Only in Sichuan did the local governor, Ming Yuzhen, retain his independence as King of the Longshu state from 1360 and emperor of the Great Xia from 1362.

 Chen established a reliable central government, but at the regional and local levels his authority was unstable and often contested.
 His closest associates included the chief advisor Zhang Bixian and the grand marshal Zhang Dingbian.
 He also elevated his brothers by granting them princely titles, the closest of whom was Chen Youren.